Back to school tips for happy kids

 The gift of positivity

-When you’re thinking of passing down your inheritance, be sure to remember that it’s not just a lump of cash and a bit of jewellery.
+When you’re thinking of passing down your inheritance, be sure to remember that it’s not just a lump of cash and a bit of jewellery, a fancy locket or a personalised necklace .
 You are passing down habits, knowledge, mind-sets and cognitive traits.
 Your positivity can set your child up for life!